hrsikesa/ansible/ec2-httpd/README.md

    In ec2-launch role we have also added task  for refreshing the Inventory to ensure new instances exist in inventory

-6. Use webserver role(present in same repo unnder roles) to configure HTTPD  Server on all EC2 Instances that have tag **webserver** attached.
+6. Use webserver role(present in same repo under roles) to configure HTTPD  Server on all EC2 Instances that have tag **webserver** attached.

-7. Create a playbook that use both the roles ec2-launch & webserver .
+7. Create a playbook that uses both the roles ec2-launch & webserver .

    Playbook(launch_ec2-webserver.yaml) should look like this .
    ```bash